InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2020-12-03-consumerism.md

 consciousness, and indeed the all minds.

-Accessing this state of pure awareness is called flow or grace.
+Accessing this state of pure awareness is called flow or grace, and persistent grace is called turiya siddhi.

 Observe the fruits of your actions without resting on your laurels